 Ancient Greece Facts For Kids

 Read all about Ancient Greece and be sure to take our quiz to test your knowledge at the end of this article.

-Now this is gross!
+Now first, this is gross!
 A Spartan specialty was a black soup made from salt, vinegar, and blood.
 No one in the rest of Greece would drink it.
 Hardly surprising, sounds revolting.

 At its height, the Greek’s had conquered many lands and they reached as far as Russia and France to the west and Turkey to the east.
 They certainly took over a lot of land.